PRETgroup/modular-code-generation/specs/HAML.md

 A boolean or algebraic formula that can be used to either represent a boolean or real result.

-A formula is implemented as a String, and allows for a subset of math operations to be used within.
+A Formula is implemented as a String, and allows for a subset of math operations to be used within.
 Custom functions can also be called, with any arbitrary number of parameters.
 Any real number, the values `true` and `false`, and any variables, can be used as operands for any operation.
 Parentheses (`(` and `)`) can be used to force operation order, as standard precedence rules are used.